Introduction to Machine Learning for the Sciences: Unsupervised Learning

 \subsubsection{The working principle of GANs}

-The optimization of all neural network models we discussed so far was formulated as minimization of a cost function.
-For GANs, while such a formulation is a also possible, a much more illuminating perspective is viewing the GAN as a \emph{game} between two players, the \emph{generator} ($G$) and the \emph{discriminator} ($D$), see Fig.~\ref{fig:GAN_scheme}.
-The role of $G$ is to generate from some random input $\bm{z}$ drawn from a simple distribution samples that could be mistaken from being drawn from $p_{\mathrm{data}}$.
+So far, we have formulated the learning of neural network models by defining a single cost function---in this section the negative log-likelihood--- which we then minimize.
+While such a formulation is indeed possible for GANs, a more illuminating perspective is viewing the GAN as a \emph{game} between two players, the \emph{generator} ($G$) and the \emph{discriminator} ($D$), see Fig.~\ref{fig:GAN_scheme}.
+The role of $G$ is to generate from some random input $\bm{z}$ drawn from a simple distribution samples that could be mistaken from being drawn from $P_{\mathrm{data}}(\bm{x})$.
 The task of $D$ is to classify its input as generated by $G$ or coming from the data.
 Training should improve the performance of both $D$ and $G$ at their respective tasks simultaneously.
-After training is completed, $G$ can be used to draw samples that closely resembles those drawn from $p_{\mathrm{data}}$.
-In summary
+After training is completed, $G$ can be used to draw samples that closely resembles those drawn from $P_{\mathrm{data}}(\bm{x})$.
+The two functions then are